 Empowering with adventure

 The PGL adventure experience is becoming more and more popular with youth groups, who use the outdoor adventure experience to build confidence and help inspire young people to succeed.
 For many young people, a PGL adventure weekend is a motivating and life-enhancing experience.
-Away from the routine of everyday life, they have the time and space to enjoy activities they may have never tried before, in a new a different environment.
+Away from the routine of everyday life, they have the time and space to enjoy activities they may have never tried before, in a new and different environment.

 Here are 10 ways a residential adventure weekend can empower youth groups: